epitt92/rug-api/API.md

 **Returns:**

 A unique string key to be used for data storage in Redis.
+This key is the concatenation given by the f-string `f"{prefix}_{pk}`.

 ##### `put(pk: str, data: dict)`
 Stores data associated with the given primary key (pk) in the Redis cache.